 Multi-platform: The tool supports multiple social media platforms, which makes it convenient for users to manage all their accounts in one place.

-In the free version of Latergram you can manage one profile per platform, enter one more person to help you handle posts, schedule 30 posts per month on Instagram, 50 on Twitter, 30 on Facebook, and 30 on Pinterest.
-Finally, this tool in its free version offers a basic level analysis for the user to follow the posts that performed well.
+In the free version of Latergram, you can manage one profile per platform, enter one more person to help you handle posts, and schedule 30 posts per month on Instagram, 50 on Twitter, 30 on Facebook, and 30 on Pinterest.
+Finally, this tool, in its free version, offers a basic level analysis for the user to follow the posts that performed well.

 The interface is friendly, and it’s easy to find your way around the features.
 It also offers a “smart scheduling” feature that analyzes your previous tweets and determines the best time to post your content.

 The tool also allows you to monitor hashtags, create Twitter lists and track your brand’s mentions and retweets.